ryanw-data/analytics_insights/README.md

 1. Clone this repository to a local directory
 2. Create a new data source in Tableau and [connect to the workgroup database](https://help.tableau.com/current/server/en-us/perf_collect_server_repo.htm)
 3. We will be using Tableau's [logical data model and NOT the physical data model](https://help.tableau.com/current/pro/desktop/en-us/datasource_datamodel.htm).
-Copy and paste each SQL file in the /SQL directory into a new "Custom SQL" table in the logical data model
+Copy and paste each SQL file from the /SQL directory into a new "Custom SQL" table in the logical data model
 4. Create the following relationships between the tables as follows:
 - EVENTS to USERS_DAILY
 - USERS_DAILY to USER_GROUPS_DAILY
 - EVENTS to CONTENT
 5. Publish and schedule your datasource to update.
 We recommend a nightly refresh - work with your Tableau Administrator to find a quiet time for this schedule to run.
 6. Upload the Tableau workbook to the same server as your datasource
-7. When prompted, select the uploaded datasource and the source for the application.
+7. When prompted, select the uploaded datasource as the source for the application.

 ## Documentation

 ### Overview

 The application follows a standard "BI" three-tier model - database, data model, presentation.
-For simplicity we opted to use an "ETL" vs "ELT" approach and therefore both extraction and manipulation are handled in the data model layer avoiding the need for a staging raw data.
-This worked for our deployment but you may need to seporate these activities in your environment.
+For simplicity we opted to use an "ETL" vs "ELT" approach, therefore both extraction and manipulation are handled in the data model layer.
+This allows us to avoid the need for a staging area and orchestration tool.

 ```mermaid
 flowchart  LR